LeHarter/Extracting-translations-from-wiktionary/README.md

 ## Article2xml Files
 python English_article2xml.py enwiktionary-20210420-pages-articles.xml

 This is an example how to run the article2xml files.
-They take an wiktionary dump file in the appropiate language (Catalan_article2xml.py needs a dump file of the Catalan wiktionary and Swedish_article2xml.py a dump file of the Swedish wiktionary etc.).
+They take a wiktionary dump file in the appropiate language (Catalan_article2xml.py needs a dump file of the Catalan wiktionary and Swedish_article2xml.py a dump file of the Swedish wiktionary etc.).
 The output is a xml-file called articles.xml
 ## Readin Files
 python English_readin_romance.py article.xml